GlenPearce/3DPackagesScripts/Blender/README.txt

 by default, it will snap to vertex and middle points of an edge, this can be changed by editing the snap elements on line 26 (will make UI in the future to prevent having to edit the script!)
 You can then move just the pivot as you would a mesh, using either the gizmo or the transform hotkey 'G'.

+Move and scale plans - After converting plans from DWG to DXF and edit to be only one floor of plans.
+Import into blender at scale 0.001 (Could change with other clients?) and switch off import text.
+Once loaded, select all and run the script.

 ///How to install Blender addons! ///